mimsy-cms/mimsy/docs/workflow.md

 ---

 As a project manager, I want to view a dashboard of all open issues so that I can track project progress at a glance.

-Acceptance Criteria:
-- Dashboard shows count of open issues by status
-- Issues are grouped by priority
-- Data refreshes automatically every 5 minutes
-- Dashboard is accessible to users with manager role or higher

 #123
 ```